-In fact, if you optimized you campaign for a small company and then used that same sending time for a medium company, you would only have a 3.1% chance of converting only .4% better than average.
+In fact, if you optimized your campaign for a small company and then used that same sending time for a medium company, you would only have a 3.1% chance of converting only 0.4% better than average.

 On the flip side, if you optimize for the medium sized company, you do a bit better but lose 1% off your conversion rate.

 3. Almost nobody has their best day on Monday or Tuesday but you should still send emails on those days

 As you can see from this chart of the study we did based on company age, none of the prospects we studied would be best contacted on Monday.

 Tuesday was only slightly better with only slightly over 3% of the days.

 So does that mean you should never send an email out on Monday or Tuesday?
 Of course not.
 When you are presented with this prospect you certainly should:

 The point is that there is no such thing as the best day or the worst day to send out cold emails.
 There is only the day which is perfect for your prospect.

 4. Small changes to the size of a company can mean a 9-hour difference between the time of day you should send your email campaign